jailakwale/thefork_challenge/README.md

 - Added the test report emailable-report.html to the repo after running the tests locally, just for reference

 - I could not understand the 2nd part of pokemon i.e "pokemon that are normal type or that one of their types is normal type".
 So I did not do it.
 The first part is done and have stored the urls in the list.
+- *I have created a Pokemon page and written the UI code(it's commented) just to see if it works via UI way.
+Please ignore the Pokemon page if you are looking only for API way.*

 *STEPS* -